18 Common Diseases Your Fish May Have (And How to Cure Them)

 Treatment

 If your fish does have swim bladder disease, it would be best for you to see an aquatic vet.
 An aquatic vet is able to perform a procedure to release the air from the swim bladder to correct the issue (known as venting).
-They will also recommend that you test your tank’s water quality and perform water changes of about 10%.
+They will also recommend that you test your tank’s water condition and perform water changes of about 10%.

 Fish who have trouble staying upright or spend a lot of time near the tank’s bottom may need to learn how to be hand fed.
 This will help ensure that your fish is getting the proper nutrition that it needs to survive.
 Hobbyists have also tried making harnesses to keep their pet upright, like the video below.
 Check out Mark Kennedy’s video for the full walk-through.
 The harness solution is most effective with fancy goldfish.